Halaib Triangle: 21st century

 A new asphalt-paved road has been built which begins south-west of Alshalateen and goes through the western portion of the triangle to the border pass of Suhin (Sohin), which is located at the 22nd parallel.
-In the future this road will connect to the city of Abu Hamad in Sudan.
+In the future, this road will connect to the city of Abu Hamad in Sudan.
 Parts of the road can be seen on Google Earth and Bing maps.

 Settlements

-The major town in the area is Abu Ramad which lies 30 km north west of Halaib on the Red Sea coast.
+The town of Halaib lies on the Red Sea coast.
+The major town in the area is Abu Ramad which lies 30 km north west of Halaib on the coast.
 Abu Ramad is the last destination of the buses that connect the area to Cairo and the other cities of Egypt such as Aswan, Marsa Alam and Qena.
 The only other populated place is the small village of Hadarba, south east of Halaib town on the coast.
 Alshalateen is an Egyptian town just on the northern administrative boundary.
 The closest Sudanese town south of the disputed area is Osief (Marsa Osief), located 26 km south of latitude 22, the political border line claimed by Egypt based on the 1899 agreement.